Specialising in Applied Human Rights and Ethical Governance

 Professor Kay Hampton FRSA, FHEA

-Her full range of Client Services is available here.
+Her full range of Services offered is available here.

 The Portal also provides instant reaction to Human Rights issues through several Twitter feeds as well as RSS News Feeds from many Commissions, Institutions and Organisations.
 The Rights News Channels provide Daily Digests on topical issues such as Children's Rights, Women's Rights, Disability and Discrimination.